 The beautiful Costa Brava, is located in the northeast of Spain and with a 200 kilometers of coastline it is one of the most popular holiday destination in Europe.
 Pearly white beaches, picturesque villages and endless activities in combination with a wonderful climate ensure that there is something for every holidaymaker on the Costa Brava.
-What many people don't know when they think of the Costa Brava is that the area also has a beautiful history that goes back to the Iberian time.
-The Costa Brava places and places of interest date back to 4e century BC!
+What many people don't know when they think about the Costa Brava is that the area also has a beautiful history that goes back to the Iberian time.
+The Costa Brava sights and highlights date back to 4th century BC!

-In this Blog I will therefore take you on a journey the 18 most picturesque villages and areas on the Costa Brava, and I will introduce you to the most beautiful sights that you will certainly not miss!
+In this Blog I will therefore take you on a journey to the 18 most picturesque villages and areas on the Costa Brava, and I will introduce you the most beautiful sights that you can not miss!

 The rich history of the Costa Brava

 The history of the Costa Brava dates back to the Iberian and Roman times.
 The idyllic location of the region, on the water and in an elevated position in the hills, made the area ideal for the inhabitants of the time.
-In addition to the fact that the surrounding nature and the sea had sufficient food boat possibilities, the elevated position meant that attacks from the sea were seen from a great distance.
+In addition to the fact that there is a surrounding nature and the sea had enough food boat possibilities, the elevated position meant that attacks from the sea were seen from a great distance.

 Over the centuries, various attacks have taken place by pirates, Moors, the French and the British.
 However, the Costa Brava always managed to recover.
 Although much of the history was destroyed during these attacks, there are still many historical objects and buildings to admire on the Costa Brava.